I received a sobering comment the other day…

 - Start a business.
 My friend Alan Donegan co-founded the Rebel Business School.
 This is a FREE resource with on-demand videos, blogs and podcasts full of practical information to help get your business idea up and running.

 - Create art for the world.
 Build, draw, type, sing, photograph, cook, repair, perform, teach, or do whatever you can dream up.
 Chances are you have a talent that many others don’t have.
 Figure out what it is, pursue it with passion, and monetize it.
+Here are a 41 other ways to make money fast!

 To build financial independence, your income MUST be higher than your spending.
 The more you earn, the faster you can achieve independence.